sarven/unit-testing-tips/README.md

 - **Arrange**: Bring the system under test in the desired state.
 Prepare dependencies, arguments and finally construct the SUT.
 - **Act**: Invoke a tested element.
-- **Assert**: Verify the result, the final state or the communication with collaborators.
+- **Assert**: Verify the result, the final state, or the communication with collaborators.

 ```php
 public function aaa_pattern_example_test(): void